thomasfevre/ride-the-bet/DEPLOYMENT.md

 ---

-🎪 **Ready to demo!** Your Prediction Duels dApp should be fully functional.
+🎪 **Ready to demo!** Your Prediction bets dApp should be fully functional.